pratyushjain99/Project4-pratyusj/README.md

 **Three status notes:**
  - Like the other projects, you must do this project alone.
  - The updated information on how to deploy Task 2 to the cloud and how to submit Task 2 for grading has been added below.
-  - The images have been relabled to reflect using GitHub Codespaces.
+  - The images have been re-labled to reflect using GitHub Codespaces.

 ## Project Topics: Mobile to Cloud application